-Walkability, affordablilty of hotel rooms, ease-of-access, safety and exciting tourism options are other city assets that make for a good convention.
+Walkability, affordablilty of hotel rooms, ease-of-access, safety and exciting tourism options are city assets that make for a good convention.
 We’ve measured these things for 166 cities nationwide to come up with our rankings.

 *SEE: Explanation of the criteria used for the ranking of the best convention cities in 2020